 Your strategy matters if you are to get the job done.
 The interviewer must ensure that you have what it takes for a given role.

 Tip #1: Your strategy and mindset should be job-related.

 I believe that a sales executive should ensure proper organization in all his activities.
 This is a strategy that helps one avoid several mistakes.
 This job requires a focused mindset since simple mistakes can have gross effects.
 Dealing with accounts is quite different from talking to customers.

 8. What is the Biggest Challenge that You Foresee in This Job?

-One advice that people fail to adhere to is conducting early research before showing up for an interview.
-The interviewer wants to know if you are visionary.
+One piece of advice that people fail to adhere to is to conduct early research before showing up for an interview.
+The interviewer wants to know if you are a visionary.

 Tip #1: Do not come off as incompetent.